honix/Lire/README.md

 *"Maybe if lisp started today, we would a syntax of lisp look like trees"* -- **Hal Abelson** ([1986 lecture](https://www.youtube.com/watch?v=XYKRVNQ_MqE&feature=youtu.be&t=34m33s))

 ## Status
-Refactoring step is done and now it seems stable.
+Copy/Paste and Save/Load functions is done.
-Next step is to implement copy\paste and save\load functionality.
-To make it usable i will make some UI around it.
+I need to shake some code to better fit in OOP and then reimplement text rendering to drop huge sdl2 dependencies.

 ## In short
 Lire is a lisp expressions visual editor, this allows you to write programs using kind of [abstract syntax tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
 It runs on top of Common Lisp.

-Im doing diploma on this topic.
 Lire is work in progress project.
+It is also my diploma thesis.

 ## Modeling list
 Try to enter